skip to content

 Second brain

 This has been a major downer given that I spent so much time on it.
-I see people wasting time configuring PKM systems to produce a worthy writing output but fall short in actually producing (like me).
+I see people wasting time on configuration and storage instead of output and fall short in actually producing (like me).
 Doing is worth 50x more than organizing.
 The flaws of PKM systems are clear.
-However, I don’t think the problem is in the concept of the second brain or PKM, it’s the ecosystem that promotes procrastination over output.
-It doesn’t matter how many dots you have on the graph.
+I am currently in the process of just simplifying things.

 Other